jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The Earth experiences 50,000 Earth quakes per year and is hit by Lightning 100 times a second.
+⚡<!-- FUNFACT --> Fun fact: There are no clocks in Las Vegas gambling casinos.

 </div>